MBME – Bill payment & money transfer for the masses

 What was the catalyst?

-MBME customers were able to Queue jump and pay their bills directly into the kiosks saving on both time and hassle.
+The uptake by the general public was overwhelming and transformed the project from an experimental pilot into a viable commercial venture.
+MBME customers loved being able to Queue jump and pay their bills directly into the kiosks saving them time as well as hassle.

 How does Genkiosk help?

-MBME’s General Manager Richard White said “we did not realise at the beginning of the project just how important the back-end would be to manage our estate with minimum onsite activity.
+MBME’s General Manager Richard White said: “We did not realize at the beginning of the project just how important the back-end would be to manage our estate with minimum onsite activity.
 Sure we created great applications sitting on the kiosks – that’s a minimum right? – but being in the driving seat and able to share real-time usage and service information is a real winner and has had a significant impact on our bottom line”

 To the Future